IIIM-IS/cocomaps/tdm_v2/ABOUT.md

 		the TDM.
 Other modules focus on selectin control directions, creating file structure, connecting to
 		outside objects
+	Logging: Custom made logger (using logging lib) for this project.
+		Used during debug sessions and during run.
 	MEx : Meaning Extractor, takes in a string and current object location, w.r.t. task, and tries to spit out a probability of what is the return value and/or the next action to